abhaseen/basement-band/README.md

 or NEW -> JFrame Form, depending on your preference.

 When the project is built, make sure to choose MainMenu as the main class.
 This will allow you to start from the main menu rather than any other view.

+When using the Voice Recording module, make sure to create a file called Recording_Files in the source folder in order to begin recording.

 ## Build Executable